 - Muscle weakness

-- Bone pain and tenderness
+- Bone pain in the back, pelvis, and legs

 - Skeletal and/or skull deformities